Bipartite algebraic graphs without quadrilaterals: Introduction

 Since standard machinery from model theory, to be discussed in Section~\ref{sec_finite_char}, allows us to transfer certain results over $\CC$ (the field of complex numbers) to algebraically closed fields of large characteristic, our focus will be on the $\KK = \CC$ case.
 We use $\PP^s$ for the $s$-dimensional complex projective space and $\AA^s := \PP^s \setminus \variety{x_0 = 0}$ for the $s$-dimensional complex affine space.

 Note that even if $H$ contains $(s,t)$-grids, one may remove a few points from the projective space to destroy all $(s,t)$-grids in $H$.
 For example, the homogenization of \eqref{eq1b} is

 The equation defines hypersurface $H$ in $\PP^3\times \PP^3$.
 Let $V := \{x_0 = x_1^2 + x_2^2 + x_3^2 = 0\}$ be a variety in $\PP^3$.
 Since $V\times \PP^3\subset H$, $H$ contains a lot of $(3,3)$-grids.
-However, $H\cap(\AA^2\times\AA^2)$ is $(3,3)$-grid-free. \begin{definition} A set $V\subset \PP^s\times \PP^s$ is almost-$(s,t)$-grid-free if there are two nonempty Zariski-open sets $X, Y\subset\PP^s$ such that $V\cap(X\times Y)$ is $(s,t)$-grid-free. \end{definition}
+However, $H\cap(\AA^3\times\AA^3)$ is $(3,3)$-grid-free. \begin{definition} A set $V\subset \PP^s\times \PP^s$ is almost-$(s,t)$-grid-free if there are two nonempty Zariski-open sets $X, Y\subset\PP^s$ such that $V\cap(X\times Y)$ is $(s,t)$-grid-free. \end{definition}

 Suppose the defining equation of $H$, say $F(\xx,\yy)$, is of low degree in $\yy$.
-Heuristically, for generic distinct $\uu_1, \dots, \uu_s\in\PP^s$, by B\'{e}zout's theorem, one would expect $\{F(\uu_1,\yy) = \dots = F(\uu_s,\yy) = 0\}$ to have few points.
+Heuristically, for generic\footnote{Henceforth, a statement is true for a generic point $\uu \in \PP^s$ means that there exists a nonempty Zariski-open set $U \subset \PP^s$ such that the statement is true for every $\uu \in U$.} distinct $\uu_1, \dots, \uu_s\in\PP^s$, by B\'{e}zout's theorem, one would expect $\{F(\uu_1,\yy) = \dots = F(\uu_s,\yy) = 0\}$ to have few points.
 So we conjecture the following. \begin{informal_conjecture*} Every almost-$({s,t})$-grid-free hypersurface is equivalent, in a suitable sense, to a hypersurface whose degree in $\yy$ is bounded by some constant $d := d(s,t)$. \end{informal_conjecture*} The right equivalence notion depends on $X$ and $Y$ in Definition~\ref{def:almost}.
 We shall discuss possible notions of equivalence in Section~\ref{sec_conj}, and make three specific conjectures.
 Results in support of these conjectures can be found in Section \ref{sec_s=1} and Section \ref{sec_partial}.

 Before we make our conjectures precise, we note that an analogous situation occurs for $C_{2t}$-free graphs.
 The upper bound $\ex(n, C_{2t}) = O(n^{1+1/t})$ first established by Bondy--Simonovits \cite{MR0340095} has been matched only for $t=2,3,5$.
 The $t=2$ case was already mentioned above because $C_4 = K_{2,2}$.
 The constructions for $t=3, 5$ are also algebraic (see \cite{MR0197342,MR2227729} for $t = 3$ and \cite{MR0197342,MR1109426} for $t=5$).
 Also, a conjecture in a similar spirit about algebraic graphs of girth eight was made by Dmytrenko, Lazebnik and Williford \cite{MR2359323}.
-It was recently resolved by Hou, Lappano and Lazebnik \cite{Hou:2015aa}.
+It was recently resolved by Hou, Lappano and Lazebnik \cite{MR3575461}.

 The paper is organized as follows.
 In Section \ref{sec_conj} we flesh out the informal conjecture above, in Section~\ref{sec_s=1} we briefly discuss the $s=1$ case, in Section~\ref{sec_partial} we partially resolve the $s=t=2$ case, and finally in Section \ref{sec_finite_char}, we consider algebraically closed fields of large characteristic.